 Effective project budget management is one of the most critical components of successful projects.
 As many as 27% of projects go over budget, which can negatively impact client relationships and profits.
 One in six of those over-budget projects nearly doubles the original estimate.

 In this article, we will discuss average profit margin expectations and how to bill for professional services.
-We'll also explain what is meant by professional services, as well as investigate a few different methods for measuring project management efficiency along with some practical ways Wrike can help supercharge your project budget management process.
+We'll also explain what is meant by professional services, as well as investigate a few different methods for measuring project management efficiency.
+We'll also list some practical ways Wrike can help supercharge your project budget management process.

 What is professional services performance and how does it relate to project budget management?

 First of all, what is the professional services sector?
 This industry includes any job that offers a specialized service to others, from accountants to engineers.
 Professional services performance indicates how well resources (including budget, time, and talent) are being used.

 When you efficiently monitor your budget, it’s easy to compare current expenses with projected estimates in real-time.
 When you efficiently monitor your time, you can solve possible roadblocks before they come up or cause timeline and budget extensions.
 And when you efficiently schedule your talent, it’s easy to keep everyone on track regardless of what comes up.

 All of these elements combine to ensure the best possible project budget management so that professional service managers can stay within their profit margins.

 What are the profit margins in professional services?